 1. Localised content

 Creating large volumes of creative content that responds to current affairs and is adapted for local markets will be the challenge for 2021.
-Fortunately, with the right MarTech tools, you can tackle this challenge and optimise your content production process.
+Fortunately, with the right MarTech tools, you can tackle this challenge and optimize your content production process.

 2. There will be a lot of local online shopping

 Of course, the shift from physical to online shopping has been going on for years.
-However, we should not ignore the significant impact that corona had on our shopping behaviour.
+However, we should not ignore the significant impact that corona had on our shopping behavior.
 The number of online purchases has grown by 22% in the first half of 2020 alone compared to 2019.
 Also, as a result of COVID-19, nearly one million people shopped online for the first time.
-Webshops are not just for big brand anymore, many small entrepreneurs have also invested in e-commerce in the past year.
+Webshops are not just for big brands anymore, many small entrepreneurs have also invested in e-commerce in the past year.
 In the first quarter of 2020, the Dutch digital commerce network saw double webshop requests.
 And because stores had to close in significant parts of the western world at the end of 2020, the number of web stores is expected to increase significantly.

 Although we will hopefully start shopping more physically in 2021, the past year has accelerated online shopping.
 But what does this have to do with local marketing?
 The answer is simple: 69% of consumers say they shop more locally than a year earlier.
 Because more local stores are now making the shift from offline to online, competition online increases.
-To stay ahead, localising the online marketing strategy of your brand is crucial:
+To stay ahead, localizing the online marketing strategy of your brand is crucial: